obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ From time to time refresh open buffers from disk
+    + If not modified, just replace the buffer contents
+    + If modified, right now just mark as conflict and don't touch the buffer
+    + If deleted, mark as deleted and don't touch the buffer
 + Sort filtered files by most relevant
 + Fix auto-indentation
 + [bug] Fix cursor positioning on horizontal scroll